ddavidhe/jokeoftheday/README.md

 # jokeoftheday

-Display a unique coding/pun related joke each day!
+Display a unique coding-related joke/pun each day!

 A Chrome extension created using HTML, JavaScript, and CSS.
 Uses the JokeAPI.